programming-hero-web-course-4/b10a8-gadget-heaven-alamin247khan/Gadget_Heaven/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments